 Indemnification by Lessee .

-LESSEE AGREES TO INDEMNIFY, DEFEND, SAVE, PROTECT AND HOLD HARMLESS THE LESSOR INDEMNIFIED PARTIES FROM AND AGAINST ALL THIRD PARTY CLAIMS, INCLUDING ANY ACTION OR PROCEEDING BROUGHT THEREON, AND ALL COSTS, LOSSES, EXPENSES AND LIABILITY (INCLUDING REASONABLE ATTORNEY'S FEES AND COST OF SUIT) ARISING FROM OR AS A RESULT OF ANY PERSONAL INJURY OR DEATH TO LESSOR, LESSOR'S AGENTS, EMPLOYEES, OFFICERS, DIRECTORS, REPRESENTATIVES OR ANY THIRD PARTY WHOSE CLAIM ARISES UNDER, THROUGH OR IN CONNECTION WITH OWNERS' LANDS AND LESSEE IMPROVEMENTS, OR ANY DAMAGE OR LOSS THERETO OR IN THE OPERATIONS THEREON, TO THE EXTENT CAUSED OR CONTRIBUTED TO BY THE FAULT, NEGLIGENCE, INTENTIONAL ACT OR STRICT LIABILITY OF LESSEE OR ANY PERSON CLAIMING THROUGH OR UNDER LESSEE, OR OF THE CONTRACTORS, AGENTS, TENANTS, EMPLOYEES, GUESTS, INVITEES OR LICENSEES OF LESSEE OR ANY PERSON CLAIMING THROUGH OR UNDER SUCH PERSON OR FROM THE USE OR OCCUPANCY OR MANNER OF USE OR OCCUPANCY OF OWNERS' LANDS AND LESSEE IMPROVEMENTS BY LESSEE OR ANY PERSON CLAIMING THROUGH OR UNDER LESSEE..
+LESSEE AGREES TO INDEMNIFY, DEFEND, SAVE, PROTECT AND HOLD HARMLESS THE LESSOR INDEMNIFIED PARTIES FROM AND AGAINST ALL THIRD PARTY CLAIMS, INCLUDING ANY ACTION OR PROCEEDING BROUGHT THEREON, AND ALL COSTS, LOSSES, EXPENSES AND LIABILITY (INCLUDING REASONABLE ATTORNEY'S FEES AND COST OF SUIT) ARISING FROM OR AS A RESULT OF ANY PERSONAL INJURY OR DEATH TO LESSOR, LESSOR'S AGENTS, EMPLOYEES, OFFICERS, DIRECTORS, REPRESENTATIVES OR ANY THIRD PARTY WHOSE CLAIM ARISES UNDER, THROUGH OR IN CONNECTION WITH OWNERS' LANDS AND LESSEE IMPROVEMENTS, OR ANY DAMAGE OR LOSS THERETO OR IN THE OPERATIONS THEREON, TO THE EXTENT CAUSED OR CONTRIBUTED TO BY THE FAULT, NEGLIGENCE, INTENTIONAL ACT OR STRICT LIABILITY OF LESSEE OR ANY PERSON CLAIMING THROUGH OR UNDER LESSEE, OR OF THE CONTRACTORS, AGENTS, TENANTS, EMPLOYEES, GUESTS, INVITEES OR LICENSEES OF LESSEE OR ANY PERSON CLAIMING THROUGH OR UNDER SUCH PERSON.

-Lessee covenants and agrees not to suffer, permit, or maintain, and shall not introduce in, on or about any portion of Owners' Lands, by virtue of any act of Lessee, or its agents, employees or contractors, any Hazardous Materials.
+Lessee covenants and agrees not to suffer, permit, or maintain, and shall not introduce in, on or about any portion of Owners' Lands, by virtue of any act of Lessee, or its agents, employees or contractors, any Hazardous Materials in violation of any Environmental Law.
 Notwithstanding the foregoing, Lessee may maintain equipment and trade fixtures on the Land which contain, in an airtight sealed fashion, petroleum products, so long as the current use of such type of equipment and trade fixtures are customary in the business being operated by Lessee on the Land, and so long as such use and maintenance of the equipment and trade fixtures do not violate any laws or regulations provided, however, that Lessee's ability to maintain and use this equipment and the trade fixtures shall not diminish the indemnity provided by Lessee.
 Lessee further covenants and agrees to indemnify, protect and save the Lessor Indemnified Parties harmless against and from any and all damages, losses, liabilities, obligations, penalties, claims, litigation, demands, defenses, judgments, suits, proceedings, costs, disbursements or expenses of any kind or of any nature whatsoever (including without limitation, reasonable attorneys' and experts' fees and disbursements) which may at any time be imposed upon, incurred by or asserted or awarded against the Lessor Indemnified Parties and arising from or out of any Hazardous Materials on, in, under or affecting all or any portion of the Owners' Lands (and Hazardous Materials moving from the Owners' Lands to adjacent land) by virtue of any act of Lessee or its agents, employees or contractors during the Term, including, without limitation (i) the costs of removal of any and all Hazardous Materials from all or any portion of the Owners' Lands (and such adjacent land), (ii) additional costs required to take necessary precautions to protect against the release of Hazardous Materials on, in, under or affecting the Owners' Lands, into the air, any body of water, any other public domain or any surrounding areas and (iii) any costs incurred to comply, in connection with all or any portion of the Owners' Lands (and such adjacent land), with all applicable laws, orders, judgments and regulations with respect to Hazardous Materials.

 The provisions of Section 13.2 shall survive, and shall continue in full force and effect following the expiration or earlier termination of this Lease.